Using Adobe Analytics as your reporting source for Adobe Target (A4T) gives you access to Analytics reports for your Target activities.

 Every metric is available, including any custom or calculated metrics that are built-in in Analytics.

-Be aware that any numbers that increase are shown as positives in the report, even when an increase is actually undesired.
+Any numbers that increase are shown as positives in the report, even when an increase is undesired.
 For example, even though you want a lower bounce rate, the higher bounce rate is shown as the winner with highest lift.
 Be aware of these and similar metrics, and whether you’d prefer to decrease or increase the numbers, when making decisions based on your reports.

 You can apply the metric or audience to the report in Target after the activity has started, or even after the test has completed.
 You don’t have to know exactly what you want to measure beforehand.